mimove/mimove/README.md

 ## A few facts about me 👨‍💻

-- I'm a newbie to the world of Data Engineering and Data Science.
+- Starting my career as Data Engineer at [GFT](https://www.gft.com)

 - Currently studying a Master in Data at [EDEM](https://edem.eu/master-big-data-analytics/) in Valencia (Spain)